-- 16. Following on the recommendations from the Vilm meeting, the Advisory Working Group developed guidance to support the Animals and Plants Committees when making recommendations to range States retained in the Review of Significant Trade process.
-In doing so, the Advisory Working Group emphasized the need to have time-bound, feasible, measurable and transparent recommendations that are proportionate to the perceived conservation risk and that promote capacity-building.
-The guidance developed is found within the proposed revisions to Resolution Conf.
-12.8 (Rev. CoP13) on Review of Significant Trade in specimens of Appendix-II species (Annex 3 of this report). - 17.
+- 15. Following on the recommendations from the Vilm meeting, the Advisory Working Group developed guidance to support the Animals and Plants Committees when making recommendations to range States retained in the Review of Significant Trade process.
+In doing so, the Advisory Working Group emphasized the need to have time-bound, feasible, measurable and transparent recommendations that are proportionate to the perceived conservation risk and that promote capacity building (Annex 4 of this report). - 16.
 During the discussion of standard recommendations, the Advisory Working Group also suggested a "final recommendation" be developed such that selected range States can report on the new basis for their non-detriment studies and how the actions taken will address concerns identified during the Review of Significant Trade process.
 This final recommendation is aimed at assisting the evaluation of whether non-detriment findings have improved as a result of the Review of Significant Trade process.